tetrateio/dmz-workshop/10-JWT/README.md

           - paths: ["*"]
 ```

-In the `authentication` section we are configuring how JWT tokens are coing to be validated.
+In the `authentication` section we are configuring how JWT tokens are going to be validated.
 There we configure the issuer for the tokens and the keystore with the keys to be used to validate the token signature.

 In the `authorization` section we configure the AuthZ rules we want to apply to incoming traffic.
 In this example we will:

 * Enforce the configured rule for all requests (`paths: ["*"]`).
 * Require tokens to be issued by the configured issuer.
-* Require the `sub` claim in the token to have teh value of `$TCTL_USERID`.
+* Require the `sub` claim in the token to have the value of `$TCTL_USERID`.

 Changes may take some seconds to propagate.
 Once they are propagated you can check the `AuthorizationPolicy` that has been generated for the secure ingress with: